-You can drop-in to The Learning Place to receive help in any subject matter or program area.
-Specialized help is available in English, Mathematics, Reading, Science, and Learning Strategies.
+You can drop-in to The Bridge to receive help in most subject matter or program areas.
+Professional staff is available for English, mathematics, reading, science and learning strategies.
+Peer tutoring is also available for most subjects.
 Located on the upper level of the Ohm Information Technology Center, our facility offers computer stations and software programs devoted to building academic skills.
-Students can receive help from experienced paraprofessionals with homework assignments, research papers, and other projects.
+Students can receive help from experienced paraprofessionals with homework assignments, research papers and other projects.